-This Individual Glass Bead Cube of 4 represents the mathematical concept of 4³ through a precise arrangement of 64 yellow glass beads forming a 4×4×4 cube.
-Part of the Montessori bead material series, this sensorial tool provides a concrete representation of cubing numbers, allowing children to physically explore mathematical relationships through visual and tactile experiences.
+Sold separately for flexible classroom setup, this individual Glass Bead Cube of 4 represents the mathematical concept of 4³ through a precise arrangement of 64 yellow glass beads forming a 4×4×4 cube.
+Part of the Montessori bead material series, this sensorial tool provides a concrete representation of cubing numbers, so children can physically explore mathematical relationships through visual and tactile experiences.

 “Children display a universal love of mathematics, which is par excellence the science of precision, order, and intelligence.”— Maria MontessoriThe Discovery of the Child